irontec/sngrep/README.md

 You can configure some options using [sngreprc] (https://github.com/irontec/sngrep/wiki/Configuration) file

 ## Frequent Asked Questions
+Any feedback, request or question are welcomed at [#sngrep](https://webchat.freenode.net/?channels=sngrep) channel at irc.freenode.net

 See FAQ on [Github Wiki](https://github.com/irontec/sngrep/wiki#frequent-asked-questions)

 ## License